 Readers, learn more on similar issues--

-letter 49862 proposes a cleaning sequence for copper wave guides that might be applicable. letters 1799, 39679 and 45737 address electroforming of wave guides. letter 49813 is about a cracking problem in plating of copper electroforms. letter 43876 addresses the general issue of making robust copper electroforms.
+Topic 22456 proposes a cleaning sequence for copper wave guides that might be applicable. topicss 1799 and 39679 address electroforming of wave guides.
+Topic 49813 is about a cracking problem in plating of copper electroforms.
+Thread 085 addresses the general issue of making robust copper electroforms.
 Patient application of the search engine will uncover other related topics.

 Ted Mooney, P.E.